 Even if the children engage in less activity at school, such as in sports or various social clubs, there can be an increase in the time they have for learning about their Indian heritage and culture.
 After all, Sanatana-dharma is not only the root of the identity of children of Indian descent, but it is the foundation for the balance and guidance and character that everyone can use throughout life.
 Children may learn all about and play baseball, basketball, or other social and sports activities, but how much will they really use such things later on?
 So what is the loss in learning about the traditions and heritage of India, except in not learning it at all?
 That would be the greatest loss.

-By training our children in the principles of Sanatana-dharma, they also learn about the greatness of the Indian identity.
+By training our children in the principles of Sanatana-dharma, they also learn about the greatness of the Indian identity or Vedic culture.
 Thus, if they have a difficult time in figuring out whether they are American or Indian, especially if they are Indian-born but now being raised in America, this would help them understand their great and distinguishing ethnic identity.
 They may still relate to things in the West, but understanding their heritage, especially the universal, spiritual standards of Sanatana-dharma, will help them have a balanced view of life and their real uniqueness more than anything else.
 It would become the foundation of who they are, and also provide the wisdom for the decisions that they make long after they have left school.

 It has been said that if you ever want to destroy a generation, or create the demise of a culture, then cause a distancing between the youth and their previous generations.
 Then in time, the previous traditions will be forgotten and will cease to exist.
-Therefore, it is imperative that temples need Bal Vihars, Gurukulas, or a school or special programs to train all children in the ways and meaning of the Vedic tradition.
+Therefore, it is imperative that temples need Bal Vihars, Gurukulas, or a school or special programs to train all children in the ways and meaning of the Vedic traditions.

 They can also engage in fun mock debates on various points of the Vedic culture in group discussions on why certain things are done in the temple, or on certain aspects of the philosophy and knowledge about the Vedic epics.
 This way they can understand, remember, and even defend their culture and be proud of following Sanatana-dharma.
 This can help remove any misconception that they have.
 There may be a time when they know more about Vedic culture than their parents.
-I have seen this, when children become stronger Hindus or devotees than their own parents.
+I have seen this, when children become stronger Dharmists or devotees than their own parents.